 Dry eyes

-Dry eyes result from an imbalance with the tear film, tear production or tear discharge.
+Dry eyes are caused by an imbalance in the tear film, tear production or tear drainage.

-The tear film keeps the eye moist.
+The tear film ensures that the eye remains moist.
 Every time we blink, the tear film is refreshed.
 The tear film contributes to a healthy eye, good vision and comfort.
-Blinking keeps our eye clean, flushing dust and bacteria from the eye and preventing infections.
+Blinking keeps our eye clean, dust and bacteria are washed out of the eye and infections are prevented.

-The tear glands are on the outside above the eye.
-Tear glands produce the tear fluid.
-Excess tear fluid is drained by the tear outlet.
+The tear glands are located on the outside above the eye.
+Tear glands produce tear fluid.
+Excess tear fluid is drained by the tear drainage.

 Dry eyes are relatively common.
-It is estimated that 10 percent of 40- and 50-year-olds suffer from severe dry eye.
-This number is higher among those over 65.
+It is estimated that 10 percent of 40 and 50 year olds suffer from severe dry eyes.
+This number is higher among people over 65.
 Women suffer from this more often than men.

 Symptoms

-• Excessive tears (The tear gland produces extra tears to resolve the irritation)
+• Excessive tearing (The tear gland produces extra tears to resolve the irritation)

 Causes

-People suffer from dry eyes faster and more when:
+People are more likely to suffer from dry eyes if:

-• Insufficient or incomplete blinking (often during reading or screen work)
+• Insufficient or incomplete blinking (often when reading or working at a screen)

 • A dry or warm ambient air (air conditioning, heating)